 He shares an example: in setting up EnviroTech, Kalish and his co-founder had made a sizable investment in equipment, and had important contracts to fulfil.
 As such, they decided to incorporate, as they didn’t want to take on personal liability in the event that their company incurred losses.

-The initial stages of setting up your business can feel scary, exciting and all consuming—and leaves little time for you to reflect on longer term goals, or to question yourself about what your business might be like in five or ten years.
+The initial stages of setting up your business can feel scary, exciting and all consuming - and leave little time for you to reflect on longer term goals, or to question yourself about what your business might be like in five or ten years.

 For instance, what will happen to your company if you’re no longer around to run it?
 A sole proprietorship will be legally dissolved upon the death of its owner, while a limited company will continue its operation as the shares can be distributed to family members or to the remaining shareholders.